barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 ### Year

-1. Zero all accounts by transferring everything into *equity:closing*
+1. Zero all accounts by transferring everything into equity.
 2. Rename the current journal file from "current.journal" to "$YEAR.journal"
-    - The ".org" file can be kept if desired, but is now unimportant
-3. Take the "future.journal", rename to "current.journal.org", and m4 it up.
+3. Take the "future.journal" and rename to "current.journal".
 4. Add forecasting transactions for the new year
-5. Initialise all accounts on the first of January by transferring from *equity:opening*
+5. Initialise all accounts on the first of January by transferring from equity.

 If starting a new journal file, this is the template:

 ```
-include(`macros.m4')

-alias main   = assets:santander:main
-alias esaver = assets:santander:esaver
-alias isa    = assets:santander:isa
+alias current = assets:cash:santander:current
-alias budget      = main:budget
+alias budget  = current:month
-alias saved       = main:saved
+alias saved   = current:saved
+alias accum   = current:accum
-alias unallocated = main:unallocated
+alias unallocated = current:unallocated

 * $YEAR
 Y$YEAR